The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Hyoton](https://xivapi.com/i/002000/002909_hr1.png)\
 **Hyoton**

 Deals ice damage with a potency of 350.
-This also puts a bind on the target for 15s.
+This also puts a bind on the target for 15 seconds.
 This is achieved with any two-mudra combination that ends with Jin.
 So, Ten>Jin or Chi>Jin.
 Has a range of 25 yalms.

 ![Huton](https://xivapi.com/i/002000/002910_hr1.png)\
 **Huton**